meker12/commerce-channels.en/help/channel-manager/connect-marketplace.md

 To complete store setup:

-1. From the Admin, select [!UICONTROL Marketing > Channel Manager] to open the Channel Manager Marketplace Stores page.
+1. From the Admin, select **[!UICONTROL Marketing** > **Channel Manager**].

    ![[!DNL Walmart Marketplace API key] configuration page](assets/connect-commerce-store-config.png)

 1. Open a connected sales channel by selecting the pencil icon in a store entry row.

-1. Begin sales channel operations by adding products from your Commerce catalog to Channel Manager and listing them on Walmart Marketplace.
-See Configure products.
+1. Begin sales channel operations.

+   - Add products from your Commerce Catalog to Channel Manager

+   - Publish products to Walmart using product matching

+   - View and manage inventory and pricing

+   - View and manage Walmart orders from the Commerce Admin